mrakosms/azurechatgpt/CONTRIBUTING.md

 # How to contribute

-If you would like to contribute to the Azure ChatGPT repository there are many ways you can help.
+2. test - If you would like to contribute to the Azure ChatGPT repository there are many ways you can help.

 ## Reporting issues